Can I make a misdiagnosis compensation claim?

 - Internal trauma, such as internal bleeding

 The amount of compensation you can expect to receive from a misdiagnosis claim depends on several factors.
-Our specialist lawyers will consider the severity of your injuries, your accumulated care costs and any earnings lost due to your misdiagnosis.
-The medical evidence presented in support of your claim will also contribute to how much compensation you are likely to receive.
+Our specialist lawyers will be able to provide you with an estimate by assessing the severity of your injuries, any costs you have had for care and any loss of earnings due to your misdiagnosis.
+We will obtain medical evidence to support your claim and that will also influence the amount of compensation you receive.

-The time limit for making a misdiagnosis claim is three years from the date of your misdiagnosis or from the time you could first judge that your symptoms were caused by medical negligence.
-There are exceptions to the rule, but you should seek legal advice as soon as possible if you wish to make a claim for medical misdiagnosis compensation.
+The time limit for making a misdiagnosis claim is three years from the date you became aware of your misdiagnosis.
+There are some limited exceptions to the rule, but you should seek legal advice as soon as possible if you wish to make a claim.

-If you have been injured as a result of a misdiagnosis, contact Thompsons Solicitors to begin a claim.
-Claiming for medical misdiagnosis compensation can be complex, but our specialist team will guide and support you through the process.
+If you have suffered because of a misdiagnosis, contact Thompsons Solicitors to begin a claim.
+Although claiming for medical misdiagnosis compensation can be complex, our specialist team will guide and support you throughout the process.

-After contacting us, our specialist team will investigate whether you have received a misdiagnosis if a medical professional was responsible and what harm has been caused as a result of your misdiagnosis.
+Our medical negligence experts will investigate whether you have received a misdiagnosis, if a medical professional was responsible and what harm has been caused by that misdiagnosis.

 Call us on 0800 0 224 224 for free legal advice on making a misdiagnosis claim.
 Alternatively, start your claim by completing our online claim form.
 One of our specialist clinical negligence lawyers will get back to you to discuss your case.